jasonbarbee/ansible-cisco-inventory/README.md

 Don't worry about duplicates, or all the module serial numbers.
 It will be helpful in the reports.
 * Choose Add New Devices and Import using the CSV Template option.

+## You can capture more data if you want!
+### Customizing Options Tags and Notes fields:
+1. open up the cisco-mydevices.yml file
+2. collect the data you want (this may include using other playbooks)
+3. Include the variable in the has string and again in the CSV parsing output.

 * Now you can run EOX reports on any Device or module in the entire scan!
 * You can also share your Device Information with up to 15 other people for smartnet quoting or rough inventory review.